-If your child has a good relationship with her mental health professionals, it has a big and positive impact on how well her mental health treatment works.
+If your child has a good relationship with her mental health professionals, it will have a big and positive impact on how well her mental health treatment will work.

 Disagreements with mental health professionals: what to do

-Sometimes you might disagree with the mental health professionals you work with.
+Sometimes you might disagree with the mental health professional you’re working with.